wallacevilela/daily-problems/README.md

+# Algorithms Challenges

+Here are some challenges and how I solved it, using:

+* Java 11
+* JUnit 4

+---
-# Problems List
+## Problems List

 ### Problem 1:

-You are given an array of integers, and an integer K.
+You are given an array of integers, and an integer K.</br>
-Return the subarray which sums to K.
+Return the subarray which sums to K.</br>
 You can assume that a solution will always exist.

     def find_continuous_k(list, k):